Naveenxyz/openrouterproxy/README.md

 [![Framework](https://img.shields.io/badge/Framework-FastAPI-green.svg)](https://fastapi.tiangolo.com/)

 A simple yet robust FastAPI proxy server designed to interface with the OpenRouter API while providing OpenAI-compatible endpoints.
 It intelligently rotates through multiple OpenRouter API keys, automatically retrying requests upon hitting rate limits, ensuring higher availability and load distribution for your applications.
+> **Note:** This proxy was created partly due to the current rate limits on exciting new models like Gemini 2.5 Pro via OpenRouter.
+This tool helps distribute load across multiple keys.
+Please use this responsibly and avoid overwhelming the underlying services provided by OpenRouter and Google.

 ## Features